wjk0925/DeepAFX-ST-Experiments/README.md

 ### 3. Interactive Notebook

 Open `interactive.ipynb` in jupyter lab (or jupyter notebook).
-For details, please see the notebook itself
+For details, please see the notebook.
+You can put the audio files you want to experiment with under `audios`.
+It might be best to upload `.wav` files as one of my experiment using `.mp3` failed (most likely due to torchaudio loading issue)

 ```
 conda activate deepafx-st